2012 NBA All-Star Game: Game

 The West led by as many as 21 points and held on to win the game, 152–149.
 Kevin Durant scored 34 of his game-high 36 points in the first three quarters and was named the game's Most Valuable Player.
 LeBron James also scored 36.
 The West's lead was reduced to one point at 148–147 after a Deron Williams' steal and layup with 1:44 remaining.
-Leading 151–149, Blake Griffin secured the victory with a steal of a James' pass.
+Leading 151–149, Blake Griffin secured the victory by intercepting James' pass.
 Griffin was fouled and made one of two free throws with 1.1 seconds left.
-Kobe Bryant was guarding James on the pass and chastised James for not attempting a shot.
+Kobe Bryant was guarding James on the play and chastised James for not attempting the potential game-winning shot.
 Bryant left the game earlier in the third quarter after he was bloodied from a hard foul to his face by Dwyane Wade.
 He was diagnosed after the game with a broken nose and a concussion.

 Bryant finished with 27 points and became the leading scorer in All-Star history (271), passing Michael Jordan (262).
 Wade had 24 points, 10 rebounds, and 10 assists, joining James and Jordan as the only players to record a triple-double in the All-Star game.
 The West set an All-Star record with 88 first-half points, and the teams' 157 combined points at the half was also a record.
 The 301 combined points at the end of the game were two shy of the record set (in overtime) in the 1987 NBA All-Star Game.
 The East made 14 three-point field goals, another record.